Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: UWB TDOA Localization System

 The measured angular rate by a gyroscope $\bm{\omega}_m = (\omega_x, \omega_y, \omega_z)$ is related to the true angular rate $\bm{\omega}_t$ as: $\bm{\omega}_m = \bm{\omega}_t + \mathbf{b}_\omega + \mathbf{n}_\omega$, where $\mathbf{b}_\omega$ is the time-varying bias and $\mathbf{n}_{b\omega}$ is a zero-mean additive white Gaussian noise (AWGN) process with covariance $\mathbf{Q}_\omega$, i.e. $\mathbf{n}_\omega \sim \mathcal{N}(\mathbf{0}, \mathbf{Q}_\omega)$.
 The bias is modelled as driven by another AWGN process $\mathbf{n}_{b\omega} \sim \mathcal{N}(\mathbf{0}, \mathbf{Q}_{b\omega})$: $\dot{\mathbf{b}}_\omega = \mathbf{n}_{b\omega}$.
 A similar model is used for the accelerometer.

-To facilitate the localization of multiple heterogeneous agents, the motion model used in this work is a 3D kinematic motion model with IMU measurements as inputs \cite{goudar2021online}.
-This is generally referred to as an inertial navigation system~(INS).
-The relevant equations and a detailed description of the motion model can be found in \cite{goudar2021online}.
+To facilitate the localization of multiple heterogeneous agents, the motion model used in this work is a 3D kinematic motion model with IMU measurements as inputs~\cite{goudar2021online}.
+The relevant equations and a detailed description of the motion model can be found in~\cite{goudar2021online}.
 The UWB TDOA measurements complement the motion dynamics by providing drift-free difference-of-distance measurements between UWB anchor pairs and the UWB tag.
 The measurement model for an anchor pair $\{\bm{a}_i,\bm{a}_j\}$ is described as follows:

 where $\mathbf{C}_{\mathcal{IB}}(t):=\mathbf{C}\{\mathbf{q}_{\mathcal{IB}}(t)\}$ represents the rotation matrix from the body frame to the inertial frame.
 The UWB measurement noise, denoted as $\eta_{ij}(t)$, is modeled to follow a zero-mean Gaussian distribution $\eta_{ij}\sim\mathcal{N}(0,\sigma_{ij}^2)$ and is assumed to be common to all TDOA measurements.